Letters of Evaluation

 Individual medical schools are quite specific in the types of letters of evaluation they expect from applicants.
 Therefore, it is important to be selective in who you ask to submit letters on your behalf.

 Typically, you will need to submit a minimum of three letters of evaluation.
 Two should come from faculty members that you have taken science courses with and one should come from a physician with whom you have shadowed or volunteered.
-The Pre-Health Advising Office also recommends supplementing these three letters with one or two additional from other professors you may have worked closely with (for instance, as part of your double-major, minor, or certificate program), other physicians or healthcare professionals you have shadowed under, or supervisors from any jobs you have held while an undergraduate.
+The Pre-Health Advising Office also recommends supplementing these three letters with one or two additional from other professors you may have worked closely with (for instance, as part of your double-major, minor, or certificate program), research mentors, other physicians or healthcare professionals you have shadowed under, or supervisors from any jobs you have held while an undergraduate.

 There is such a thing as too many letters!